 Our study considered the relevant immune and inflammatory indices, such as immunoglobulin kappa light chain, TNF, and CD4+ Helper T lymphocyte% in a multi-institutional study with a large patient cohort (n=1282) from the east, northeast, and southeast of China.
 Our study shed light on the association of peripheral immune system status with prognosis, tumor grade, and subtype of glioma, which can potentially benefit future diagnostic and prognostic processes of glioma given its noninvasive nature.
 Moreover, the preoperative inflammatory status can be leveraged for timely interventions to reverse the immunosuppressive status of cancer patients and enhance anti-tumour immunity of glioma.

-This is an open-label, single-arm, phase I/II trial of immune checkpoint inhibitor combined with pemetrexed intrathecal injection for leptomeningeal metastasis from solid tumors, to evaluate the safety and efficacy.
+This is an open-label, single-arm, phase I/II trial of immune checkpoint inhibitor combined with pemetrexed intrathecal injection for leptomeningeal metastasis from solid tumors.

 The primary objective of the study aims to compare the immune profiles (circulating cytokines and lymphocytes) before and after (6 to 8 weeks) the first infusion of immune checkpoint inhibitors in patients with melanoma treated in the adjuvant setting(cohort A) or in metastatic setting(cohort B); and to study the association of these immune profiles with relapse- or progression-free survival.